Stovetop Blueberry Grunt

 • Melt 2 tablespoons butter (for the dumpling portion)

-In a 3-quart or larger saucepan, combine the blueberries, lemon juice, water, sugar and cinnamon.
+In a Dutch oven or a 3-quart or larger saucepan, combine the fresh blueberries, lemon juice, water, sugar and cinnamon.
 Cook over medium heat until the sugar dissolves.
 Cover and bring to a gentle boil while you mix the dumpling dough.

 Make the Dumplings